What Is Credit Card Processing and How It Works

 Many companies have a ton of hidden fees when it comes to credit card processing.
 These can include transactional fees (like interchange reimbursement fees and assessments), flat fees (like PCI fees, annual fees, early termination fees, and monthly minimum fees), and incidental fees (like chargebacks or verification services).
 Square, on the other hand, has none of these.

 Choose your credit card processing solution carefully, some companies can have hidden fees.

 Square’s pricing is simple—there are no hidden fees.
-It’s just 2.6% + 10¢ for magstripe card transactions, chip card transactions, and contactless (NFC) payments.
-The fee for manually entered transactions is 3.5% + 15¢.
+It’s just 2.65% per insert, tap, or swipe for all major credit cards including AMEX, and 10¢ per Interac payment.
+The fee for keyed-in transactions is 3.4% + 15¢.
 These fees apply to all business types, including nonprofit organizations.